Organization, methodology and timing of a special assessment of working conditions. Frequency of conducting a special assessment of working conditions

 How to save on a special assessment of working conditions

-MORE RELATED LINKS
+ADDITIONAL RELATED LINKS

 1. Based on the results of a special assessment of labor, employers submit a declaration.
-The sample and form of such reporting and the procedure for filling it out are approved by order of the Ministry of Labor of Russia dated February 7, 2014 No. 80n.
+The sample and form of such reporting and the procedure for filling it out were approved by order of the Ministry of Labor of Russia dated February 7, 2014 No. 80n.

 SOUT: frequency and timing

-Conducting SAWS at the workplace, in accordance with the Labor Code Russian Federation, is explained by the fact that the employer undertakes to provide:
+Carrying out SOUT at the workplace, in accordance with the Labor Code Russian Federation, is explained by the fact that the employer undertakes to provide:

 • safety and labor protection of employees;